Why you should get wet next time it rains

 What are negative and positive ions?

-An ion loses or gains an electron depending on atmospheric forces like a thunderstorm or environmental influencers like electrical equipment.
+An ion is an atom or molecule that carries an electric charge, ions lose or gain electricity depending on atmospheric forces like a thunderstorm or environmental influencers like electrical equipment.
 Negative ions are oxygen atoms charged with an extra electron, positive ions are commonly CO2 particles that have lost an electron.
 Our bodies are exposed to both types all the time, but they each have very different effects on our health, understanding what they are and how they work can help us manage our environments and balance our exposure.

 How do negative ions clean the air we breathe?